antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 - The FEN-titled images shows several mistakes of chess figures mis-placements and/or omissions.
     - E.g. white have no king.

-- The tried LLMs do not faithfully convert FEN specs:
+- The tried LLMs do not faithfully convert into FEN specs that are:

-    - Plain text chess position descriptions.
+    - Plain text chess position descriptions

     - Chess position images

+### Conjectures

-We can conjecture that due to FEN's aggregational nature LLMs have hard time deriving correct FEN representations.
+We can conjecture that:

+1. Due to FEN's aggregational nature LLMs have hard time deriving correct FEN representations.
+2. FEN is not sufficiently well represented in the LLMs training data.
+   - I.e. not enough chess games in the training data are using FEN.

+We decided that the second conjecture is hard to investigate and confirm.
+Hence, below we focus on the first conjecture.

 -----